CODE4UVOS/HFAN/README.md

 ## Introduction
 > This work has been accepted to ECCV 2022, and we will update the camera-ready version soon.<br>

-> [Gensheng Pei](https://scholar.google.com/citations?user=ihU_QpsAAAAJ&hl=en), Yazhou Yao*, Guo-Sen Xie*, Fumin Shen, Zhenmin Tang, Jinhui Tang.
+> Gensheng Pei, Fumin Shen, Yazhou Yao, Guo-Sen Xie, Zhenmin Tang, Jinhui Tang.
 "Hierarchical Feature Alignment Network for Unsupervised Video Object Segmentation", European Conference on Computer Vision (ECCV), 2022.<br>

 ## Performance vs. Speed